PIX-ART Project

 Augmented Play

-Augmented Play is the third and final part of the three-year practice-based research trilogy.
+Augmented Play (2019) is the third and final part of the three-year practice-based research trilogy produced under the banner of V-SENSE (lead by (PI) Aljosa Smolic) and directed by Nicholas Johnson.
 It has much in common with the earlier VR version because it uses the same volumetric video assets, and the mode of user interaction and narrative development is also similar.
 However, the viewing paradigm is different; they are displayed using the either the Microsoft HoloLens or the Magic Leap augmented reality (AR) head-mounted displays (HMD).

 Virtual Play